 What causes muscle weakness?
 41 possible conditions

-The definition of true muscle weakness, however, is when your full effort does not produce a normal muscle contraction or movement.
-You may hear it also referred to as reduced muscle strength, muscular weakness, or weak muscles.
+Muscle weakness happens when your full effort doesn’t produce a normal muscle contraction or movement.
+It’s sometimes called reduced muscle strength, muscular weakness, or weak muscles.

-A voluntary muscle contraction is usually generated when the brain sends a signal through the spinal cord and nerves to a muscle.
-If the brain, the nervous system, the muscles, or the connections between are injured or affected by disease, the muscle won’t contract normally and muscle weakness is the resultant symptom.
+But if you develop persistent muscle weakness, or muscle weakness with no apparent cause or normal explanation, it may be a sign of an underlying health problem.
+Voluntary muscle contractions are usually generated when your brain sends a signal through your spinal cord and nerves to a muscle.
+If your brain, nervous system, muscles, or the connections between them are injured or affected by disease, your muscles may not contract normally.
+This can produce muscle weakness.

 - chronic fatigue syndrome

 - muscular dystrophies

 - hypotonia, a lack of muscle tone that’s usually present at birth

 - myasthenia gravis, an autoimmune and muscular disorder

 - peripheral neuropathy, a type of nerve damage